VandyApps/advanced-programming/README.md

 - BEncoding example.

-#### Week 10 - Map / Fold / Filter / Zip in Haskell

-- Use them, love them.

-- Take a look at their function signatures.

-#### Week 11 - Monads in Haskell
+#### Week 10 - $ and . operators | More Monads

+- $ and . operators

-- Maybe, Either monads.
+- Maybe, Either monads

+- Identity monad

+- Reader monads

-- `do` notation.
+- `do` notation

-#### Week 12 - IO in Haskell
+#### Week 11 - do and IO in Haskell

+- Writer monads

-- Isn’t it crazy that we’re doing IO last?
+- IO Monad

+- `do` notation with IO monad

+#### Week 12 - Monad Transformers

+- Stacking non-IO monads

+- Stacking monads on top of IO